A whole family year, typeset and printed, with the stories kept alongside.

 Yearbook and keepsakes

-A typeset family year you can hold, with the story kept alongside.
+A whole family year, typeset and printed, with the stories kept alongside.

-A printed moment with the voice attached for the people who are allowed in.
+A printed page with a voice recording linked to it, for the people you've invited in.

-One memory, made physical enough to sit in a drawer or on a table.
+One memory, printed small enough for a drawer or a bedside table.

 For organisations